 Writing Tip: Be Intentional With Point of View (POV)

-Point of view (POV) is a powerful narrative tool that shapes the way readers experience a story.
-It's not only a technical choice; it's a lens through which the narrative unfolds.
-Being intentional with our choice of POV is crucial for crafting a story that resonates with our intended audience.
-First, let’s discuss why POV matters.
-Then, I’ll provide you with a checklist of five essential questions I like to use to help guide me in choosing the right perspective for any narrative.
+Our choice of POV shapes the way readers experience our story.
+It’s a technical choice, but ultimately it’s one of those hopefully invisible structural things that creates the lens through which our readers connect with our characters, world, and plot.
+Being intentional with our choice of POV is crucial for giving our readers the experience we’re wanting to provide.
+So, we’ll first discuss why POV matters.
+Then, I’ll provide you with a checklist of five essential questions I like to use to help guide me in choosing the right perspective for whatever I’m writing.

 Why POV Matters

-The chosen POV influences how intimately readers connect with the characters and the unfolding events.
-A well-chosen perspective can enhance reader engagement, immersing them in the story and creating a more compelling reading experience.
+The chosen POV influences how readers connect with the characters and the unfolding events.
+A well-chosen perspective can enhance reader engagement, immersing them in the story and creating the kind of reading experience we’re intending.
 In general, first person perspective gets us right inside the mind of our POV character, giving access to their inner thoughts, feelings, and beliefs, whereas third person can pull out a bit with the distance.
 In third omniscient, readers are somewhat removed from the character but have a birds eye view of the overall situation.
-In third close/limited, we can keep the readers’ access to the character’s inner world while not being limited to their specific lens and experience.
+In third close/limited, we can keep the readers’ access to the character’s inner world while not being limited to their specific lens and experience at all times.
 Knowing which will engage your specific readers, in your specific story, is important.

 Different POVs offer varying levels of insight into a character's thoughts and emotions, as described above.
-By selecting the appropriate POV, writers can deepen readers' understanding of characters, fostering empathy and emotional connection.
-When we’re literally reading the character’s thoughts, and viewing the world “through their eyes,” empathy and connection are the natural outcomes.
+By selecting the appropriate POV, we can deepen readers' understanding of characters.
+This is a big thing because we want people to connect with our characters.
+Even when we’re writing an unlikable character, we want to use every tool at our disposal to people our readers at least understand and empathize with why they are the way they are.
+When we’re literally reading the character’s thoughts, and viewing the world “through their eyes,” empathy and connection are the natural outcomes, so especially with those unlikable or more complicated characters, it can help to choose something like first or close third.

-The POV sets the tone and voice of the narrative.
-It determines whether the storytelling is intimate and subjective or distant and objective.
-Consistency in POV contributes to a cohesive and harmonious narrative voice.
-It’s not a hard and fast rule (there are certainly exceptions), it’s typically recommended to pick one and stick with it.
+While connection to the character is important, it’s also about setting the tone and voice of the narrative itself.
+POV choice has a heavy impact on this because it determines whether the storytelling is intimate and subjective or distant and objective.
+Whatever we choose, if we use it consistently, the POV contributes to a cohesive voice throughout, and helps the story make sense.
+It’s not a hard and fast rule (there are certainly exceptions in lots of great books out there), but it’s typically recommended to pick one POV and stick with it.

-The choice of POV controls the flow of information to the reader.
+The choice of POV also controls the flow of information to the reader.
 Writers can strategically reveal or conceal details, creating suspense, surprises, or dramatic irony.
 Skillful manipulation of POV heightens the narrative tension and impact.
 First person, for instance, allows for unreliable narrators more easily, and can keep information from the reader until the character discovers it for themself.
+And omniscient narrators can tell the reader information the characters don’t even know yet themselves, creating lots of tension as the reader watches the character engage with the plot while lacking that knowledge we have as observers.

-Different genres and writing styles lend themselves to specific POVs.
-Understanding the conventions of your chosen genre and the tone you wish to convey helps align the narrative perspective with the overall storytelling goals.
-Currently, young adult tends to be written in first person a lot of the time, where it’s less common to see that in adult fiction.
+Just keep in mind, different genres and writing styles lend themselves to specific POVs.
+Understanding the conventions of your chosen genre and the tone you wish to convey helps align the narrative perspective with your overall storytelling goals.
+For instance, young adult often tends to be written in first person these days, where it’s less common to see that in adult fiction.
 However, it is still an appropriate choice of perspective (and common even) in genres such as mystery, thriller, and romance.
 Of course, like all things with writing, do what works best for you and your story!
 Even if it doesn’t fit genre conventions or what people might expect, if it’s the best POV for your narrative, do it.

 Questions to Ask When Choosing POV